 On the same note, combining chia seeds with flax meal offers a wealth of textural elements not otherwise enjouyed in a plain chia pudding.

 I've been on a blueberry kick my whole life, so blueberries and coconut milk are my go-to here, but to each their own (macadamia is another house favorite).
 You can also indulge in a homemade tapioca pudding, but I prefer chia, myself.

 Markedly smoother than the chia flax pudding, this quick vanilla flax seed pudding is creamy and smooth, rich in anti-inflammatory omega-3s, fiber, and plant proteins.
 With just 5 ingredients, it’s the perfect low histamine dessert, breakfast, or snack, no matter how you flavor it or top it!

 This was my very first low histamine dessert, and it remains a favorite in my house thanks to its simplicity.
 There's not too much of a recipe, but I do include a few flavor variations in the recipes below, so check it out.

-The popsicle recipe linked below uses coconut milk with blackberries, but I've come to enjoy adding a pinch of monk fruit extract and subbing in raspberries or blueberries.
+The popsicle recipe linked below uses coconut milk with blueberries, but I've also come to enjoy adding a pinch of monk fruit extract and subbing in raspberries or blackberries.
 You could also use homemade macadamia nut milk or homemade oat milk, if you can't tolerate coconut.